tauri-apps/tauri-docs/docs/en/usage/guides/bundler/sign-osx.md

 Tauri has a smooth code-signing & notarization functionality built directly into the bundler and configured via the `tauri.conf.json`

-This guide will give a brief overview of how to sign an application, and how to get the app notarized with apple.
+This guide will give a brief overview of how to sign an application, and how to get the app notarized with Apple.
 All in a GitHub action.

 ## Prerequisits
 - OSX - This will be needed to create/export the certificate.